How To Navigate Loss Of Appetite, Insomnia, And Other Physical Symptoms Of Anxiety

 Before delving into the physical effects of anxiety, it’s helpful to clarify how psychologists define anxiety.
 As a general term, anxiety is an emotion characterized by feelings of apprehension, tension, and worried thoughts, as well as physical changes like increased blood pressure.

 From time to time, most of us experience anxiety in response to short-lived stressful events, like a high-stakes presentation or a final exam.
-When a person experiences persistent and recurring intrusive thoughts, however, they may be diagnosed with an anxiety disorder.
+When a person experiences persistent and recurring intrusive thoughts, however, they may be diagnosed with an anxiety disorder, like generalized anxiety disorder.

 Anxiety disorders come in many forms, including:

-• Generalized anxiety disorder, which causes continual and excessive worry about various things.
+• Generalized anxiety disorder, Generalized anxiety disorder (GAD) is an anxiety disorder that causes continual and excessive worry about various things.

-• Panic disorder, which is characterized by frequent, seemingly spontaneous panic attacks, coupled with a fear of the next attack.
+• Panic disorder, A panic disorder is characterized by frequent, seemingly spontaneous panic attacks, coupled with a fear of having panic attacks in the future.

-• Specific phobias, which are strong, irrational fear reactions to certain places, situations, or objects.
+• Specific phobias - These are strong, irrational fear reactions to certain places, situations, or objects.

-• Social anxiety disorder, which is defined by intense anxiety of being judged or rejected in a social or performance-related situation. –
+• Social anxiety disorder, Social anxiety disorder is defined by intense anxiety of being judged or rejected in social situations or performance-related situations. –

-Other anxiety disorders include obsessive-compulsive disorder (OCD) and posttraumatic stress disorder (PTSD), and any of these disorders may be exacerbated by generalized stress and other illnesses.
+Other types of anxiety disorders include obsessive-compulsive disorder (OCD) and posttraumatic stress disorder (PTSD), and any of these disorders may be exacerbated by generalized stress and other illnesses or mental health disorders.
 Before beginning to treat any symptoms, it’s best to meet with a doctor and confirm your diagnosis and determine the ideal treatment.

 What are the physical symptoms of anxiety?